CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 Insurance Covered

-Covered by most medical insurance including Medicare
+Covered by most major medical insurance plans

 Clinical Effectiveness